constraintAutomaton/Traveling-with-a-Map/review/letter.md

+# Response to Reviewers

+Dear Dr. Maleshkova, dear Reviewers,

+Thank you for handling our submission and for the constructive and detailed feedback.
+We are grateful for the time and care the reviewers invested; their comments have helped us improve the clarity, precision, and presentation of the manuscript considerably.

+We have carefully addressed all the comments.
+Below we provide a point-by-point response, organized by reviewer.
+For each comment we describe our **Response** (our position or reasoning, where relevant) and the corresponding **Change** to the manuscript.

+To make the revisions easy to locate, all changes are colour-coded in the revised manuscript:

+- **Reviewer 1** changes are shown in **blue**;
+- **Reviewer 2** changes are shown in **orange**;
+- changes addressing **both reviewers** are shown in **purple**.

+We hope that the revised version meets the expectations of the reviewers and the journal.

+With kind regards,

+Bryan-Elliott Tam, Joachim Van Herwegen, Pieter Colpaert, Ruben Verborgh, and Ruben Taelman

+---

 ## Reviewer 1

 ### Clarify the conceptual distinction between pruning (this work) and discovery/reachability-based link selection.

 **Response:** We consider pruning to be more akin to logical negation, whereas discovery is more akin to assertion.
 Pruning is about definitively stating that a part of the search domain should not be explored, whereas discovery is about building the search domain and stating that a part of it may contain relevant information.

 **Change:** We added the clarification in the introduction, the related work section, and the Link Pruning Using Shape Indexes section.